 In addition, Toshiba's compliance initiatives are objectively evaluated by outside lawyers once a year.
 We make improvements to reduce risks pointed out by third parties in order to continue to enhance our risk management and compliance structure.

 Furthermore, Toshiba is advancing its promotion of compliance awareness, on the axis of the Standards of Conduct for Toshiba Group.
-In Japan, employees received e-learning training on sales-related risks in February 2018 for employees, in order to raise the standard of sales-related legal risk management.
+In Japan, employees received e-learning training on sales-related risks in February 2018, in order to raise the standard of sales-related legal risk management.
 Overseas, we held legal seminars for those in charge of compliance at local subsidiaries, working together with our regional headquarters and regional legal affairs managers.
 Attendees discussed measures to enhance compliance in keeping with the Standards of Conduct for Toshiba Group, and fortified the foundations for strengthening the risk management network among Headquarters and all regions.

 The Standards of Conduct for Toshiba Group stipulates that Toshiba Group shall not provide inappropriate benefits or favors to any politician or political organization.